swift-server/swift-aws-lambda-runtime/Examples/Soto/README.md

 # API Gateway

-This is a simple example of an AWS Lambda function that uses the [AWS SDK for Swift](https://github.com/awslabs/aws-sdk-swift) to read data from Amazon S3.
+This is a simple example of an AWS Lambda function that uses the [Soto SDK for AWS](https://github.com/soto-project/soto) to read data from Amazon S3.

 ## Code